Visual-Studio-Coder/visual-studio-coder/README.md

 ### Tools:
 - Experienced with Git and GitHub
 - Experienced with Vim
-- SwiftUI and Swift for iOS development
+- SwiftUI and UIKit for iOS development
 - Have used Vite and React
 - Experienced with PyTorch
 - Designed with Figma, Linearity Move/Curve